Table Of Contents

-The kiosks that were implemented in 2005 are finally starting to be more mainstream and add functionality.
-There are also wireless locks inside of the unit doors that can be locked and unlocked with an app.
-The management of the facility can be even further automated, and if anyone doesn't pay, the property management system can lock the unit.
-If someone pays for a unit at a kiosk, the software can automatically open the unit.
+Kiosks that were implemented in 2005 are finally starting to be more mainstream.
+They add functionality and much value to the self-storage facilities.
+There are also wireless locks inside of the unit doors that are amazing!
+They can get locked and unlocked with an app and the property management system can also lock the unit, in case someone doesn't pay.
+Once the rent is paid at a kiosk, the software can automatically open the unit.

 Regions of the U.S. for Self-Storage

 With 1 in 10 U.S. households renting at least one storage unit, there is a high demand for public storage.
 The self-storage companies are on the rise and the industry is still growing.
 Now the industry holds multi-billion dollar investments through the U.S.